FabioNavarro-GRC/Aerospace-Cybersecurity-Lab/README.md

 -Software: Python 3, C++ (Arduino IDE), GNU Radio, SDR++.

 **Research Objectives**
--Analyze the inherent vulnerabilities of unencrypted, non-authenticated telemetry protocols.
+-Analyze inherent vulnerabilities of unencrypted, non-authenticated telemetry protocols.
 -Implement security techniques tailored for resource-constrained embedded systems.
 -Contribute to the aerospace cybersecurity knowledge base within the Polish aerospace ecosystem.

 **Project currently in development as part of a professional training path in Aerospace Cybersecurity.**

 **For detailed technical documentation and lab setup, see the /docs directory.**